 "These pedestrian improvements also typically improve motorists' and bicyclists' safety," says Charlie Zegeer, director of the University of North Carolina's Pedestrian and Bicycle Information Center.
 "It's a win-win-win.
 Everyone's safer."

 1. Reduce the number of car lanes on wide streets

 Downsizing four-lane streets to two travel lanes with an alternating turn lane in the middle has become a popular trend across the country.
 When this "road diet" approach was used on a stretch of Edgewater Boulevard in Orlando, crashes declined by 34 percent, injuries by 68 percent, and property values on the street rose 8 to 10 percent.
 Plus, drivers' travel times actually decreased.
-All this explains why the Federal Highway Administration (FWWA) designates road diets as "proven safety countermeasures" traffic engineers can use to reduce crashes at intersections.
+All this explains why the Federal Highway Administration (FWWA) designates road diets as "proven safety countermeasures," which they suggest traffic engineers use to reduce crashes at intersections.

 2. Reduce the width of car lanes